Xie, MingAssociate Professor; Graduate Faculty; Undergraduate Instructor

 B.A.
 (Nanjing), Ph.D.
 (Cambridge) Bio

 A graduate of Nanjing University, I obtained my PhD from Trinity College, University of Cambridge.
-At Cambridge, I studied modern poetry under Eric Griffiths and J. H. Prynne.
+At Cambridge, I studied modern poetry under J. H. Prynne and Eric Griffiths.
 I was Research Fellow at St Edmund’s College, University of Cambridge, and taught at Peking University before coming to Toronto.
-My areas of teaching and research interests are: (1) modernist and contemporary Anglo-American poetry, especially in relation to translation, comparative poetics, and philosophy; (2) hermeneutics and critical theory, especially in relation to issues of interculturality, translatability, and cosmopolitanism.Publications
+My areas of teaching and research interests are: (1) modernist and twentieth-century Anglo-American poetry, especially in relation to translation, philosophy, and comparative poetics; (2) hermeneutics and critical theory, especially in relation to interculturality, translatability, and cosmopolitanism.Publications

 “More Virtual than Global.”
 New Global Studies